nextml/caption-contest-data-api/contests/README.md

 participants are asked to rate different captions.
 The rating methods varied among the experiments and more detail is included in the individual folder.

-*(if any of the below links are below, navigate to the directory in the interface above)*
+*(if any of the below links are broken, navigate to the directory in the interface above)*

 * [497]: This data presented participants with two captions and asked the user